 In short, any investment that you would sell if it declined by 30-40% is not a good choice.
 If you would sell your investments after a decline, then the Smith Manoeuvre is probably too risky for you.
 You need to be able to remain invested through the inevitable bear markets.

-The Smith Manoeuvre is mostly commonly done with mutual funds, segregated funds, ETFs or individual stocks.
+The Smith Manoeuvre is mostly commonly done with mutual funds, ETFs or individual stocks.
 In general, it is best to avoid individual stocks and funds restricted to specific sectors, since they are usually riskier than broad-based funds.

-Focusing on global equity mutual funds, segregated funds or ETFs with a buy-and-hold philosophy is generally the most effective.
+Focusing on global equity mutual funds, or ETFs with a buy-and-hold philosophy is generally the most effective.
 This gives you broad diversification and reduces the temptation to market time.
 Studies, such as the Dalbar study, show that investors lose an average of 6% per year by regularly moving investments to whatever has been performing well recently.
 Most investors “buy high and sell low” over and over again by buying investing in currently popular investments.
 Buy-and-hold investors tend to have higher returns and pay less tax.

 Personally, my process is to find the world’s best investors that are available and have them invest for me.
 I call them “All Star Fund Managers”.
 I won them in corporate class mutual funds that I intend to hold long term.
 All my fund managers have long term track records that outperform their index after all fees.
 I know them well and believe their outperformance results from skill.

 Investing with All Star Fund Managers gives me confidence to stay invested and even buy more at market lows.
 For example, after the market crash in 2008, I remained completely confident my fund managers would eventually recover the loss, and even published an article just a few weeks from the bottom in March 2009 called: “How to take advantage of the market crash of 2008”.